morbrian/vagrant-pki-ca/README.md

 This sandbox VM includes a local Certificate Authority for managing self signed certificates used for development.

+## How to Produce Server Cert With Script

+How to create server cert (output wil be under `/root/certgen` folder on VM

+`sudo bash /vagrant/servercert.sh proxy.example.com`

+How to create client cert (produces two certs one with email, one without, both under `/root/certgen` folder on VM)

+`sudo bash /vagrant/usercert.sh ROMANOV.NATASHA.U`

+## Base Commands Similar to Scripts (if needed)

 Generate host1 private key

             openssl genrsa -out /etc/pki/CA/private/host1.develop.com.key 4096